corbinu/consul-mongo/README.md

 docker exec -it m1 mongo-bootstrap
 ```

-Consul will UI will be available on port mapped to 8500
+Consul UI will be available on port mapped to 8500

 ## Consul notes